Silverball

 Silverball is a 1993 pinball video game developed by Digital Extremes and Epic MegaGames and published by MicroLeague.
-It is basically a set of Epic Pinball tables distributed through retail.
-Silverball was the first set of pinball games created by James Schmalz and paved the way for the development of Epic Pinball.
+Silverball was the first set of pinball games created by James Schmalz and led to the development of Epic Pinball.

+Gameplay

+The player can alter the angle of the table, and choose to play a three or five ball game.
+The game includes multiball.

 Tables

 The shareware version included the "Fantasy" table and nonplayable versions of "Blood", "Snooker Champ", and "Odyssey" in which the plunger does not work.
 There are also two tables which appear in the later released Silverball Plus 2, as well a bonus table that could be ordered for free when purchasing Silverball directly from Epic MegaGames.